casetrait/Project-2-Goodies/README.md

 2. Add more points data to main index page
 3. Add dates to task log
 3. Add ability to link reward websites or images
-4. Tablet and Mobile friendly views
-5. Add audio and animations to make the game-play more fun
+5. Add more audio and animations